 Koli National Park, Eastern Finland

 Koli is one of the most iconic places in whole Finland: the view from the top of Ukko Koli is a must.
-From the peaks, you can see the long lake of Pielinen with little islands spread along it.
+From the peaks, you can see the long lake of Pielinen with little islands spread along with it.
 The colors on the trees are the best usually during late August or early September, but it shows a unique view during the snowy season as well.

 The area has 60 km of hiking trails, the most famous is the Herajärvi trail.
-During the winter time majority of the path are maintained as cross-country skiing trails, but you can also visit the downhill skiing center, and you can try other winter activities like snowmobile driving or ice-fishing.
+During the winter time the majority of the path are maintained as cross-country skiing trails, but you can also visit the downhill skiing center, and you can try other winter activities like snowmobile driving or ice-fishing.

 The Koli National Park is about an hour drive away from Joensuu in Eastern Finland: we lived nearby for years.
 It can be approached all year round by car or during the winter by ski bus.
 We even dared to hitchhike a couple of times.